-A common mistake among web design and development is to just implement the latest design trends without a cohesive image at the centre.
-These design trends are popular because they work, but that does not mean that they are right for every occasion.
-Just look at an element as simple as colour.
-Not every colour works well, no matter what the trend of the season.
+A common mistake in web design and development is implementing the latest design trends without a cohesive image at the center.
+These design trends are popular because they work, but that does not mean they suit every occasion.
+Just look at an element as simple as color.
+Not every color works well, no matter the season’s trend.
 Instead, it is better to think about the goals of your website and the kind of emotion you are trying to elicit from visitors.
-Your website’s design should be centred on the character and personality of the brand it is trying to convey.
-Every website has a brand, even if there is no product or service being sold.
+Your website’s design should be centered on the character and personality of the brand it is trying to convey.
+Every website has a brand, even if no product or service is being sold.
 Decide what that is and work around that brand image to create a lasting, cohesive impact on your visitors.

-Now that you have determined the goals, target audience and brand image of your website, you have all the elements around which you can build your website.
+Now that you have determined your website’s goals, target audience, and brand image, you have all the elements around which you can build your website.
 Your design decisions should be in sync with your strategy.
-For instance, if the main goal of your website is to add more subscribers to your service, you could do three things to make a difference:
+For instance, if the primary goal of your website is to add more subscribers to your service, you could do three things to make a difference:

-- Create a clear and concise snippet about your service on your landing page so that visitors are immediately clear about your website function
+- Create a clear and concise snippet about your service on your landing page so that visitors immediately know your website’s function.

-- Use contrast and colour for your registration link or button to stand out and easy to spot by your visitors
+- Use contrast and color for your registration link or button to stand out and be easy to spot by your visitors.

-- Make the registration process as simple as possible by removing all optional and unnecessary elements; people can be easily put off by a long form
+- Make the registration process as simple as possible by removing all optional and unnecessary elements; a prolonged form can quickly put people off.

 Of course, there are more ways to achieve your goal, and goals do vary from one website to another.
 The strategy, however, remains the same.
-You have to focus and shape all design elements for meeting your goals, satisfying your target audience, and projecting a clear and appropriate brand image.
-The aesthetic of your website has to best suit the sensibilities of your target audience.
+You must focus and shape all design elements to meet your goals, satisfy your target audience, and project a clear and appropriate brand image.
+Your website’s aesthetic has to suit your target audience’s sensibilities best.

-If the focus is on entertainment, choose lots of imagery and colour for a vivid experience.
-If the focus of web design and development is delivering information, then web design for readability and usability, and keep the colours and imagery to a minimum as they can distract from the content.
-If the focus is on products, use large diagrams and imagery for presenting the functions of your products.
-If it a service, you could provide a tour and use descriptive examples of the benefits of your service.
+If the focus is on entertainment, choose lots of imagery and color for a vivid experience.
+If web design and development focus on delivering information, then web design is for readability and usability.
+Keep the colors and imagery to a minimum, as they can distract from the content.
+Use large graphics and pictures to highlight the features of your items if the emphasis is on the products.
+If it is a service, you could provide a tour and use descriptive examples of the benefits of your service.
 A video can work great to make visitors understand how your service or product works.

-Now you know your target audience is, but how do you that they want what you offer.
-You need to have a clear and concise unique selling proposition or value proposition, which is basically a promise to customers that they will get value from your brand that is different from competitors.
+Now you know your target audience, but how do you know they want what you offer?
+It would be best to have a clear and concise unique selling proposition or value proposition, which is a promise to customers that they will get value from your brand that is different from competitors.
 Make sure that you communicate this value proposition right from the get-go.
 Make it clear to them why you are better than the competition.
-Give them a reason to stay.
+Please give them a reason to stay.
 When you think about your target audience, answer these questions: